Mark Goodson: Legacy

-Reruns of Goodson's shows have continued to dominate both the schedules of Game Show Network and Buzzr because his company saved most of the episodes of the shows, while other companies wiped theirs to reuse the tapes.
+Reruns of Goodson's shows have continued to dominate both the schedules of Game Show Network/GSN and Buzzr because his company saved most of the episodes of the shows, while other companies wiped theirs to reuse the tapes.
 The practice of wiping was stopped by the start of the 1980s.

 Biography

-On June 3, 2000, an episode of Biography called Mark Goodson: Will the Real Mark Goodson Please Stand Up?aired on A&E hosted by Harry Smith and narrated by Russell Buchanan, where it profiled his life and career.
+On June 3, 2000, an episode of Biography called Mark Goodson: Will the Real Mark Goodson Please Stand Up? aired on A&E hosted by Harry Smith and narrated by Russell Buchanan, where it profiled his life and career.
 This features many interviews of the hosts, panelists, and co-workers such as Betty White, Bob Barker, Gene Rayburn, Kitty Carlisle, Marjorie Goodson, and Suzanne Goodson.

 2009 Game Show Awards

-On June 6, 2009, an awards special that aired on GSN called 2009 Game Show Awards presented by Alex Trebek, featured a brief tribute to Goodson as his daughter Marjorie held the Innovator Award herself.
+On June 6, 2009, an awards special that aired on GSN called 2009 Game Show Awards presented by Howie Mandel, featured a brief tribute to Goodson presented by Alex Trebek as his daughter Marjorie held the Innovator Award herself.

 Game Show Marathon

-The series was based on the British format called Ant & Dec's/Vernon Kay's Gameshow Marathon and ran on CBS from May 31 until June 29, 2006, hosted by former actress/talk show host Ricki Lake, announced by Rich Fields (who formerly announced for The Price is Right from 2004 until 2010), and Todd Newton as the prize deliverer in which six celebrities (Lance Bass, Paige Davis, Tim Meadows, Kathy Najimy, Leslie Nielsen, and Brande Roderick) played seven classic game shows for their favorite charities and the home viewer featured five formats based on Goodson-Todman/Goodson shows along with the recreation of their original sets such as The Price is Right (1972 version), Beat the Clock, Card Sharks, Match Game and Family Feud.
+The series was based on the British format called Ant & Dec's/Vernon Kay's Gameshow Marathon and ran on CBS from May 31 until June 29, 2006, hosted by former actress/talk show host Ricki Lake, announced by Rich Fields (who formerly announced for The Price is Right from 2004 until 2010, who is now succeeded by George Gray), and Todd Newton (who himself host a live stage version of Price called The Price is Right Live! and did a host audition of the show itself in 2007) as the prize deliverer in which six celebrities (Lance Bass, Paige Davis, Tim Meadows, Kathy Najimy, Leslie Nielsen, and Brande Roderick) played seven classic game shows for their favorite charities and the home viewer featured five formats based on Goodson-Todman/Goodson shows along with the recreation of their original sets such as The Price is Right (1972 version), Beat the Clock, Card Sharks, Match Game and Family Feud.

 Buzzr (YouTube)

 From 2014 until 2016, the Buzzr brand was first used by its parent company FremantleMedia (now Fremantle) for its YouTube channel created by its digital-content studio Tiny Riot.
-The online channel features mostly classic clips along with its short-form reboots of its classic game-show properties using various internet celebrities as contestants.
-Four of the Goodson-Todman/Goodson shows that were rebooted are Family Feud, Password, Beat the Clock, and Body Language.
+The online channel features mostly classic clips along with its short-form reboots of its classic game show properties using various internet celebrities as contestants.
+Four of the Goodson-Todman/Goodson shows that were rebooted were Family Feud, Password, Beat the Clock, and Body Language.

+The Mega-Brands That Built America

+On August 9, 2026, an episode of The Mega-Brands That Built Americacalled "The Game Makers" (Season 4, 'Episode 2) aired on The History Channel explores the intense rivalry and multi-decade competition between TV legends Mark Goodson and Merv Griffin as they reinvented the television game show into a cultural and financial empire.